arcus/education_modules/bash_command_line_101/bash_command_line_101.md

 ### Windows Computers

-Check in your start menu if you have either **WLS** (the Windows Subsystem for Linux) or **Git Bash** already installed on your computer.
+Check in your start menu if you have either **WSL** (the Windows Subsystem for Linux) or **Git Bash** already installed on your computer.
 If you have either one of those programs and can open a command line interface using it, you are all ready to get started!

 If you do not have either of those programs available, please follow the instructions below. **Do not use the PowerShell** program for this lesson, it utilizes a different scripting language.